Updated Mar 05, 2026

 How do students experience lecturer interaction?

-Students engage more when lecturers are approachable and explanations fit different starting points.
-Large cohorts and busy timetables can constrain time, so structure availability through predictable office hours, short drop‑ins and clear discussion forums on the VLE.
+Students engage more when lecturers are approachable and explanations meet different starting points.
+Large cohorts and busy timetables can limit time, so structure availability through predictable office hours, short drop‑ins, and clear discussion forums on the VLE.
 Vary instructional methods, embed quick checks for understanding, and use brief recaps that separate “must‑know” from “nice‑to‑know.”
-These practices make complex areas in management accessible without diluting rigour.
+These practices make complex areas in management more accessible without diluting rigour.

 What does good tutor responsiveness look like?